berkeley-scf/berkeley-scf.github.io/servers/gpu-servers.md

 The SCF can help with access to several GPU resources:

-The SCF operates one GPU available to all SCF users.
-You need to [use the SLURM scheduling software](cluster/gpus.md) to run any job making use of the GPU.
+The SCF operates one GPU available to all SCF users on an equal basis and many other GPUs purchased by research groups available to non-group members at lower priorty.

+You need to [use
+the SLURM scheduling software](cluster/gpus.md) to run any job making use of the GPU.
 You may want to use an interactive session to develop and test your GPU code.
 That same link also has information on monitoring GPU usage of your job.

-### General Access
+### General Access GPUs

 #### *GPU* partition